fscorrupt/awesome-stars/README.md

 ## finance

-- [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - Personal finance and wealth management app
+- [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The OS for your personal finances

 ## firebase